labzero/bootleg/README.md

 mix bootleg.update production
 ```

+Note that `bootleg.update` will stop any running nodes and then perform a cold start.
+The stop is performed with
+the task `stop_silent`, which differs from `stop` in that it does not fail if the node is already stopped.

 ## Admin Commands

 Bootleg has a set of commands to check up on your running nodes: